Bishop Guertin High School: Sports

 The Cardinals of Bishop Guertin participate in 17 sports year-round, completely in NHIAA Division I, the division reserved for the largest schools in the state.
 A notable exception to this is the school's football program, which was in Division II until 2013 before moving up to Division I, the second highest size division of high school football programs in the state.
 While Bishop Guertin is one of the smaller Division I schools in New Hampshire, its ability to draw students from a wide geographic area in southern New Hampshire and northeastern Massachusetts enables it to be highly competitive in its division.

 For decades, Bishop Guertin played their crosstown public school rival, the Nashua Purple Panthers in the Turkey Bowl on Thanksgiving.
 In 2004, Nashua High School was split into the Panthers of South and the Titans of North, and Bishop Guertin no longer played in the Thanksgiving Day game.
 Exeter High School and Pinkerton Academy are two main rivals of the school.

 The school won seven state titles in 2005.
 The school's football program won three division II state championship seasons in football with a record of 35–1 between 2004 and 2006.
 They again won 3 consecutive titles between 2008 and 2010.
 The girls indoor track team won twelve straight Class L championships, from 2003 to 2014, the boys track team won both the indoor and outdoor track championships in 2010, and the boys cross-country program won titles in 2008 and 2009, while the girls won titles in 2011 and 2014.
-The boys hockey team won back-to-back Division I state championships in 2000 and 2001 and in 2007 and 2008, and in 2015.
+The boys hockey team won Division I state championships in 2000 and 2001, 2007 and 2008, 2015, and again in 2023.

-The boys lacrosse team won state championships in 2005, 2008, 2010-2014, 2016, 2017, 2021, and 2022.
+The boys lacrosse team won state championships in 2005, 2008, 2010–2014, 2016, 2017, 2021, 2022, 2023 and 2024.
 The girls lacrosse team won the state championship in 2015, 2018, 2019, 2021 and 2022.

 The softball team won the state championship in 2017.